-The above requirements will only be reduced if meeting them would demonstrably make the proposed development unviable.
+The above requirements will only be reduced if it would make the proposed development unviable to meet them.

-4-Environment Strategy
+4 - Environment Strategy

 Protecting the Countryside

 4.1 The National Planning Policy Framework (NPPF) states that local plans should take account of the roles and character of different areas, promoting the vitality of our main urban areas and recognising the intrinsic character and beauty of the countryside.